 I didn’t forget.
 I know that I mentioned this above.
 And, we need to address it.
 Forget for a moment that you have haven’t exercised daily since the 8th grade in gym class.
 You are older now.
 What carried you along in the decades leading up until now is fading.
 Physically it’s all slowing down.
 Every bodily function doesn’t work like it used to.
 It’s part of aging.
 Remember, I’m 62 so I can say this because I’m experiencing it just like you.

 So, we have a choice.
 Like many people, we can let nature take its course.
 We can look and feel older every day and accept it, hopefully gracefully.
 Or, we can do something to keep looking and feeling younger every day.
 Thus, the name of the book mentioned above.
 What that something is, is to move your body every day.
-And, I don’t mean move from the kitchen to the living room, or from the house to the car.
+And, I don’t mean moving from the kitchen to the living room, or from the house to the car.
 Folding clothes or mowing the lawn once a week doesn’t cut it.

 I mean at least 30 minutes every day of getting the heart rate up to a moderate exercise level to get your blood, which carries wonderful things in it and cleans out the bad things from arteries and organs, pumping throughout your body.
 You need to exercise and do activities that make you breathe harder and make your muscles, joint and tendons move more and move faster.